peterkuma/ccbrowse/README.md

 Configuration options:

     driver  "sqlite"
     src     filesystem path of the database file select  SQL query to retrieve object by its coordinates insert  SQL query to insert object
     init    list of SQL queries for initialization of an empty database

 ### HTree storage

+This storage applies to tiles and is normally used as tile cache.
 Objects are stored in a number of SQLite databases (chunks) according to their hash.
 Hash of an object is computed by applying SHA1 function on a key, where key is a string based on object parameters.
 The number of database files grows automatically in order to maintain a given maximum chunk size.

-Example:
+Example configuration:

     {
         "driver": "htree",